Fazl-e-Haq Khairabadi

-Life
+Early life and education

-Fazl-e-Haq was born in 1796 or 1797 in Khairabad, Sitapur.
-His father was Sadr al-Sadur, the chief advisor to the Mughals regarding religious matters.
-He became a teacher by the age of 13.
+Fazl-e-Haq was born in 1796 or 1797 in Khairabad, Sitapur (now Uttar Pradesh, India).
+His father Fazl-e-Imam Khairabadi was Sadr al-Sadur, the chief advisor to the Mughals regarding religious matters.
+He was known for his expertise in the intellectual and rational sciences, for which he was given the title Imam-i Maqulat (“leader in the intellectual sciences”).
+He was well acquainted with the teachings of the Shiraz School of philosophy in its specific tradition.
+Fazl-e-Imam wrote a number of scholarly works, many of which survive only in manuscript form, including a commentary on Mir Damad's al-Ufuq al-Mubin.
+His work Mirqat remains part of the Dars-i Nizami curriculum in South Asia, especially in the study of logic.

+Fazl-e-Haq began his scholarly education under the tutelage of his father Fazl-e-Imam.
+He studied Hadith with Shah Abd al-Qadir Muhaddith Delhawi and Shah Abd al-Aziz.
+In Sufism, he was a student of Hafiz Muhammad Ali Khairabadi.
+He also studied Ibn 'Arabi's Fusus al-Hikam with Hafiz Khairabadi, who was a spiritual representative of Shah Sulaiman Tonswi.
+The latter was a leading Chishti Sufi of the Indian subcontinent and a teacher of the Akbarian scholar Pir Mihr Ali Shah Golrawi.

+Career

+Fazl-e-Haq became a teacher by the age of 13.
 In 1828, he was appointed to the position of mufti in the Department of Qaza.
 Besides being a scholar of Islamic studies and theology, he was also a literary persona, especially of Urdu, Arabic and Persian literature.
 More than 400 couplets in Arabic are attributed to him.
 He edited the first diwan of Mirza Ghalib on his request.
 He followed the Hanafi school of thought and was a theologian of the Maturidi school, he was also a poet.

 On account of his deep knowledge and erudition, he was bestowed with the title of "Allama" and later was venerated as a great Sufi.
 He was also called the Imam of logic, philosophy and literature.
 He was considered by scholars to be the final authority on issuing fatwas or religious rulings.

 He possessed a great presence of mind and was very intelligent.
 There are many stories about his repartee with Mirza Ghalib and other contemporary eminent poets, writers and intellectuals.
 He and his son Abdul al-Haq Khairabadi established Madrasa Khairabad in northern India, where many scholars got educated.
 He wrote Risala al-Thawra al-Hindiyya in Arabic language and wrote an account of the rebellion called al-Thawra al-Hindiyya.